 I grew up in Italy, in a small seaside town in the Abruzzo region.
 I have always been surrounded by art, from a very early age, as my beloved grandfather was very passionate about this subject, and he was an old fashion version of a contemporary art dealer, selling paintings of emergent and famous artists all around Italy.

 Nature and the philosophy of the ‘found object’ have always been two major influences within my work, taking inspiration from the Italian Arte Povera movement, and the international Fluxus movement, of the 1960s.
-This is why I tend to maintain an almost organic feel within the work I create.
+This leads me to maintain an almost organic feel within the work I create.

-I have always seen my self as more of an artisan than an artist, as my love for DIY and experimenting with objects and materials has always been greater than my interest in exhibiting my work.
+I have always seen my self as more of an artisan than an artist, as my love for DIY and experimenting with worn objects and materials has always been greater than my interest in exhibiting my work.
 What I love greatly about the process of making is that it varies depending on the piece I am focusing on.
-My work could be extremely organised in every little details, following a procedure from start to end, as for example in the book binding process.
-Or it could be completely random and free, as getting lost in the creation of a print or a painting, almost as being hypnotised by a meditative state, guiding you throughout the process.
+My work could be extremely organised in every little details, following a procedure from start to end, as for example in book binding; or it could be completely random and free, as getting lost in the creation of a painting, almost as being hypnotised by a meditative state, guiding you throughout the process.